 The Seahawks began the 2020 season with a good all-around showing in a 38-25 win over the Atlanta Falcons on Sunday (source).
-Amid the Covid-19 pandemic and the more recent massive wildfire all through the west coast, this victory has brought some well-deserved breeze of fresh air among the Seahawks fan in the region.
-Those who have been following may know that Seahawks’ head coach for the last ten years, Pete Carroll, has been the catalyst behind the team’s rise.
+Amid the COVID-19 pandemic and the more recent massive wildfire through the West Coast, this victory has brought some well-deserved breeze of fresh air among the Seahawks fans in the region.
+Those who have been following may know that Pete Carroll, the Seahawks’ head coach for the last ten years, has been the catalyst behind the team’s rise.

-It got me thinking, what can corporate and business leaders learn from him.
-The one answer I got is his self-awareness, clear sense of purpose, and the genuine desire of helping others find it for themselves – the coach approach.
+It got me thinking about what corporate and business leaders can learn from him.
+The one answer I got is his self-awareness, clear purpose, and genuine desire to help others find it for themselves – the coach approach.

 As I suspected, even earlier in his career, Carroll’s way was different from the norm.
-Adam Jude’s article on The Seattle Times shed some light on this.
-Despite the overwhelming advice from the veteran coaches to be authoritative, to tell and not to ask, Carroll genuinely asked his players, “What is your purpose? “.
-And while asking his core players to contemplate that question, he took them down his path of discovery to show them how he came to find his own answers.
+Adam Jude’s article in The Seattle Times shed some light on this.
+Despite the veteran coaches’ overwhelming advice to be authoritative, to tell, and not to ask, Carroll genuinely asked his players, “What is your purpose? “.
+While asking his core players to contemplate that question, he took them down his path of discovery to show them how he came to find his own answers.

 Carroll, who has been very natural in asking such a question, studied psychologist Abraham Maslow and his self-actualization theories for his master’s thesis in the ’70s.
 Years later, he realized that by giving others the tools to discover their purpose — and understanding and fulfilling their potential — he could become a better leader and coach.
 “The more clarity you have in being who you are, I think, the easier it is to find your way back to that, and the more consistent you can become,” he said.

-Bad times, struggles are not a sign of weakness or incompetence; they are a natural part of human experience.
-I would imagine that he is who he is today because of such setbacks that made him reflect and course-correct – which is an integral part of a coaching mindset.
+Bad times and struggles are not signs of weakness or incompetence; they are a natural part of human experience.
+I would imagine he is who he is today because of such setbacks that made him reflect and course-correct – an integral part of a coaching mindset.

-Carroll seems to embody the coaching mindset as described by the ICF* (open, curious, flexible, and client-centered) for the professional coaches.
-I hope, Carroll’s approach of “giving others the tools to discover their purpose” will inspire the corporate and business leaders to understand and fulfill their and their people’s potential.
+Carroll seems to embody the coaching mindset described by the ICF* (open, curious, flexible, and client-centered) for professional coaches.
+His unusual approach to growing his team to their best reminded me of Simon Sinek’s The Infinite Game.
+I hope Carroll’s approach of “giving others the tools to discover their purpose” will inspire corporate and business leaders to understand and fulfill their and their people’s potential.

-Are you a leader in the High-tech?
-Are you a High Performing individual?
+Are you a leader in Tech or STEM?
+Are you a high-performing individual?
 Ready to take your game to the next level?
 Want to get in touch with your passion?
-I am an executive coach with a background in technology.
-Send me a note to claim your 30-min phone session free of charge. – Sharmin Banu, Executive Coach
+I am an executive coach with a background in tech.
+Send me a note to claim your 30-minute phone/Zoom session free of charge. – Sharmin Banu, Executive Coach

 *ICF– International Coaching Federation, the largest global body of professional (business, executive, leadership,…) coaches with over 30K members spanned across 140 countries.